 WildFire Analysis Reports—Close Up

-WildFire analysis reports display detailed sample information, as well as information on targeted users, email header information (if enabled), the application that delivered the file, and all URLs involved in the delivery or phone-home activity of the file.
+WildFire analysis reports display detailed sample information, as well as information on targeted users, email header information (if enabled), the application that delivered the file, and all URLs involved in the command-and-control activity of the file.
 WildFire reports contain some or all of the information described in the following table based on the session information configured on the firewall that forwarded the file and depending on the observed behavior for the file.

 When viewing a WildFire report for a file that was manually uploaded to the WildFire portal or by using the WildFire API, the report will not show session information because the traffic did not traverse the firewall.
 For example, the report would not show the Attacker/Source and Victim/Destination.

 Virus Totallink to view endpoint antivirus coverage information for samples that have already been identified by other vendors.
 If the file has never been seen by any of the listed vendors, file not found appears.

 In addition, when the report is rendered on the firewall, up-to-date information about what signature and URL filtering coverage that Palo Alto Networks currently provides to protect against the threat will also be displayed in this section.
 Because this information is retrieved dynamically, it will not appear in the PDF report.